benshapyro/gynergy/README.md

 # Gynergy Journal App

-A Next.js 14 application for daily journaling with Supabase backend.
+A Next.js 14 application for daily journaling with Supabase backend and OpenAI Vision API integration.

 ## 🚀 Quick Start